mvc1009/hackingnotes/_docs/active-directory/securing-ad.md

 It is recommended to protect and limit domain admins:

 * Reduce the number of Domain Admins.
 * Do not allow or limit the login of DAs to any other machine rather than the Domain Controllers.
+In case of need it, ensure that there are no other local machine on the target.
 * Try to never run a service with a Domain Admin (Service Accounts passwords are stored in LSAS and no protections are setted).
 * Set `Account is sensitive and cannot be delegated` for Domain Admins.